 Methods to Fix Percentage Height

-You can define an explicit height by using vh units, flex, and grid layout for this purpose.
+You can define a fixed height by using vh units, flex, and grid layout for this purpose.
 Let us discuss these methods below:

-Method 1: Define an Explicit Height on the Parent
+Method 1: Set Fixed Height on the Parent

-You can set the height of the parent element to make the percentage height work.
-If you want the child element to have a percentage height, make sure the parent has a fixed height.
+You can set the element’s parent height in CSS to make the percentage height in CSS work.
+If you want the child element to have a CSS height of 100%, make sure the CSS parent height is fixed.

 Example: